Scale of the project: object (building, etc.)

 Expected time for the NBS to become fully effective after its implementation: short (immediately to few months)

-Expected life time of the intervention: more than 30 years
+Expected life time of the intervention: around 25 years

 Financing mechanism: cluster1 public financing